chpladmin/chpl-website/PENDING_RELEASE_NOTES.md

 * Default search filter changed for ACBs.
 Leaves "recently retired" ACBs defaulted to on.
 "Recent" is defined as "about four months"
 * Slightly improve performance on mobile by removing "sticky" header/footer
 * Populate ACB filter automatically on Collections pages
+* Update the language on the Overview page.

 ### Bug fixes
 * Allow logged in users to see download files